English Version of the VIN Inspection Process

 The WSP inspects vehicles at the request of the Washington State Department of Licensing (DOL) in an effort to deter auto theft and the trafficking of stolen parts (RCW 46.12.560).

 A licensing agent is your county auditor or official subagent in business to provide vehicle titles and other services.
-(See Licensing Locations)
+(See Vehicle Licensing Locations)

-Inspections are by appointment only.
+No. Inspections are by appointment only.

 Unless you transport the vehicle on a licensed trailer, you will need to purchase a transit permit before you can legally drive your vehicle to the inspection.
 (See Transit Permits).